supertokens/docs/session/docs/common-customizations/sessions/securing-component.md

 ---
 id: securing-component
-title: Securing component
+title: Securing a website route / component
 hide_title: true
 ---

-# Securing a component
+# Securing a website route / component
 You may want to prevent rendering of some part of UI, or a route, when there's no session.